ndcroos/awesome-topological-data-analysis/README.md

 # awesome-topological-data-analysis
 A collection of awesome topological data analysis links, frameworks, libraries and software.
 Inspired by awesome projects line.
-This collection will also include items under the nome of computational algebraic topology, topological signal processing etc.
+This collection will also include items under the nome of computational algebraic topology, applied topology, topological signal processing etc.

 # Resources